ruwaisee/testrepository/README.md

 # testrepository
-I want to build an app that effectivley communicate
+I want to build an app that effectivley communicate with others